ryderspees/sudoku-solver/README.md

         mkdir build && cd build
         g++ -std=c++11 SudokuSolver.cpp -o sudoku
-        ./sudoku filename
+        ./sudoku < filename
 Where 'filename' is the name of the txt file with the incomplete sudoku board.
-An example is provided in board.txt
+An example is provided in example.txt

 ## General Backtracking Algorithm:
 1. Find the next zero and "select" that number